yosyp/WatcherEye/README.md

 | `GET` | `/api/v1/image` | Capture and return image |
 | `GET` | `/api/v1/stream` | View video stream |

+## Logging
+Logging is done by default at the `info` level (recording all incoming requests and IPs) using the default python `logging` facility.
+Logs are stored in `logs/log.log`

 ## References
 1. [Installing Raspbian on Raspberry Pi on Mac OS X](https://www.raspberrypi.org/documentation/installation/installing-images/)